Skip advert

 Advertisement - Article continues below

 The climate controls are infuriating, too.
 They aren’t illuminated and are, therefore, hard to see at night.
-You can also access the climate controls via a strip across the top of the touchscreen.
-There are some useful shortcuts on the climate control page, such as a setting to warm your feet, and another to cool the cabin, but we still prefer physical buttons to make things easier to adjust on the move.
+You can access the climate controls via a strip across the top of the touchscreen, but that still isn’t particularly easy to use while on the move.
+There are some useful shortcuts on the climate control page, such as a setting to warm your feet, and another to cool the cabin, but we still prefer physical buttons to make things easier to find while you’re driving.

-Wireless Apple CarPlay and Android Auto smartphone connectivity are both standard thankfully, so you can bypass Cupra’s software for the most part.
-You also get four USB-C ports (two front and two rear), six speakers, Bluetooth, DAB radio and digital driver’s display as standard.
+Wireless Apple CarPlay and wired Android Auto smartphone connectivity are both standard thankfully, so you can bypass Cupra’s software for the most part.
+You get four USB-C ports (two front and two rear) to keep your devices topped up, plus standard wireless phone charging.

 Practicality, comfort and boot space